 Steps Suggested approach Responsibilities (dependent on facility and type of outbreak) Step 1.
-Recognise outbreak an d prepare to investigate Determine existence of the outbreak Establish background rate of disease.
+Recognise outbre ak and prepare to investigate Determine existence of the outbreak Establish background rate of disease.
 Consider if observed number of cases is in excess of the usual number, and cases are typical.
 Examine surveillance data.
 Healthcare workers.Laboratory personnel.
-Determine if immediate control measures are needed (refer to Section 3.4.2.1) Reinforce standard precautions.Apply appropriate transmission-based precautions.
+Determine if immediate control measures are needed (refer to Section 3.4.2.1) Reinforce standard precautions.
+Apply appropriate transmission-based precautions.
 Healthcare workers-as soon as outbreak is suspected.
 Notify and communicate with: Healthcare workers and ancillary staff in immediate area.
 Infection control professional.
 Executive.
 Laboratory.
 Public health unit (if notifiable disease or required pursuant to public health legislation).
 Healthcare workers-as soon as outbreak is suspected.
 Laboratory personnel (e.g. routine screening can identify outbreak)-as soon as outbreak is suspected.

-Formation of an outbreak investigation/ management team (OMT) - this will vary according to location/ resources, made up of one or more people with designated responsibility Membership may include but is not limited to: administrators (medical and nursing) managers of implicated areas infection control professional or designated person with infection control experience clinical Microbiologist infectious diseases physician/epidemiologist/statistician lead investigator or 'chair' nominated others as defined by circumstances.
+Steps Suggested approach Responsibilities (dependent on facility and type of outbreak) Formation of an outbreak investigation/management team (OMT) - this will vary according to location/resources, made up of one or more people with designated responsibility Membership may include but is not limited to: administrators (medical and nursing) managers of implicated areas infection control professional or designated person with infection control experience clinical Microbiologist infectious diseases physician/epidemiologist/statistician lead investigator or 'chair' nominated others as defined by circumstances.
 Management-as soon as notified.
 Step 2.
-Verify the diagnosis a and confirm that an outbreak exists Confirm that there are more than expected number of cases meeting the surveillance case definition of the disease of interest in the period under review Confirm clinical diagnoses (symptoms and features of illness).
+Verify the diag nosis and confirm that an outbreak exists Confirm that there are more than expected number of cases meeting the surveillance case definition of the disease of interest in the period under review Confirm clinical diagnoses (symptoms and features of illness).
 Review laboratory data and request additional laboratory tests if necessary, e.g. molecular typing of organisms to confirm clonality.
 Laboratory personnel to report results.
 Clinicians to verify clinical diagnosis.
 Consider likely outbreak definition and whether criteria are met Are there more cases than expected compared to previous weeks/months?
 Review scientific literature.
 Consider epidemiology of cases-are there two or more linked cases of the same illness?
 OMT representatives (clinical microbiologist, senior clinicians).
 Step 3.
-Establish case definition on and find cases Establish a set of standard Case definition should be based on: OMT representatives (clinical
+Establish case de finition and find cases Establish a set of standard criteria to decide whether or not a person has the disease of concern Case definition should be based on: clinical information about the disease characteristics of the people who are affected information about the location specification of the time period for the outbreak.
+Case definition can be refined later after collection of primary data.
+Cases should be classified using the case definition as: OMT representatives (clinical microbiologist, senior clinicians).